RussellABrown/kd-tree/README.md

 See the test_kdtree.cpp and test_kdmap.cpp files for compilation instructions, explanation of -D compilation defines, and explanation of command-line options.

-The TestKdTree.java file and associated .java files (KdTree.java, KdTreeNlogn.java, KdTreeKnlogn.java, KdNode.java, MergeSort.java, NearestNeighborList.java, Pair.java and Constants.java) build and test a static k-d tree-based key-to-multiple-value map.
+The TestKdTree.java file and associated .java files (KdTree.java, KdTreeNlogn.java, KdTreeKnlogn.java, KdNode.java, MergeSort.java, NearestNeighborHeap.java, Pair.java, Paire.java and Constants.java) build and test a static k-d tree-based key-to-multiple-value map.
 See the comments in TestKdTree.java for an explanation of the configuration constants in Constants.java.